 We thank the California Strategic Growth Council (SGC) for dedicating resources to a third-party evaluation of Transformative Climate Communities Program (TCC) investments in Stockton.
-In particular, we thank Rebecca Avilés, Bo Chung, Amar Azucena Cid, Jessica Ison, Anna Jane Jones, Jennifer Kim, Lynn von Koch-Liebert, Saharnaz Mirzazad, Sarah Newsham, Gerard Rivero, and Sophie Young for their commitment to our work, and for their attention to our many informational requests.
+In particular, we thank Rebecca Avilés, Nicole Cartwright, Amar Azucena Cid, Jessica Ison, Anna Jane Jones, Jennifer Kim, Lynn von Koch-Liebert, Sarah Newsham, Gerard Rivero, and Sophie Young for their commitment to our work, and for their attention to our many informational requests.

-Along with SGC, we'd also like to thank our partners at the California Department of Conservation - namely Jacob Byrne, Nicole Cartwright, Julia Estrada, Neel Kasliwal, Sydney Mathis, Brian Newman-Lindsay, and Brendan Pipkin - for reviewing the accuracy of TCC background information provided in this report.
+Along with SGC, we'd also like to thank our partners at the California Department of Conservation - namely, Jacob Byrne, Julia Estrada, Neel Kasliwal, Brian Newman-Lindsay, and Brendan Pipkin - for reviewing the accuracy of TCC background information provided in this report.

 In addition to our state partners, we'd also like to thank the Stockton Rising collaborative for entrusting the evaluation of their initiative to the UCLA Luskin Center for Innovation (LCI) and its staff.
-In particular, Grant Kirkpatrick, Vanessa Munoz, and Oluchi Njoku, who have been instrumental in facilitating introductions between the evaluation team and local stakeholders.
+In particular, Mandi Dumlao, Grant Kirkpatrick, Vanessa Munoz, and Oluchi Njoku, who have been instrumental in facilitating introductions between the evaluation team and local stakeholders.
 And a big thank you to all of the Stockton Rising project partners for sharing so much primary data with the evaluation team, as well as reviewing the content in this report for accuracy.

-We would also like to acknowledge former staff and graduate student researchers at LCI who have substantively contributed to the center's approach to evaluating TCC investments across sites: Erin Coutts, J.R.
-DeShazo, Michelle Einstein, Silvia R. González, Dinan Guan, Lolly Lim, Britta McOmber, Evelin Estrada Ramírez, and Kelly Trumbull.
+We would also like to acknowledge staff and graduate student researchers at LCI who have previously contributed to the center's evaluation of TCC investments across sites: Erin Coutts, J.R.
+DeShazo, Michelle Einstein, Silvia R. González, Dinan Guan, Lillian Liang, Lolly Lim, Bo Liu, Britta McOmber, Evelin Estrada Ramírez, Kelly Trumbull, and V. Kelly Turner.
 Similarly, we extend our thanks to our former colleagues at the UC Berkeley Center for Resource Efficient Communities who consulted in the original TCC evaluation plan: William Eisenstein and Zoe Elizabeth.